-Rabies is a preventable brain inflammation disease usually transmitted through animal bites.
+Rabies is a preventable disease usually transmitted through animal bites.
 As rabies is nearly always fatal if not treated before symptoms occur, it's important that all potential exposures are reported and investigated to determine if treatment is necessary.

 If you get bitten or scratched by an animal:

 - Immediately wash the affected area thoroughly with soap and warm water.

 - Seek medical attention and report the exposure immediately!
 See below for reporting instructions.

 By law, all potential human exposures to rabies must be reported to the health department.
 Medical Clinics; Veterinary Clinics; Law Enforcement; Fish, Wildlife and Parks Employees; and other agencies must report exposure incidents.
 Bites from wild or domestic animals that penetrate the skin, along with scratches, abrasions, open wounds, and mucous membranes that have come into contact with their saliva, are considered potential rabies exposures.

 - Report Immediately: Call City-County Health Department 406-454-6950 or fax 406-454-6959.

 - Animal Bite Report Form: These forms can be filled out by victims, health care providers or law enforcement.
 Please provide as much information as possible, including clear contact information for the bite victim.
 View the Bite Report Form.

 - Fax: the completed bite report form to the City County Health Department for all bites.
 If you do not have access to a fax machine, please call us.

 Bats inside a home or other living spaces may also be considered an exposure if the bats have been in the home with individuals who are sleeping, unattended children, mentally-disabled people, or individuals who are intoxicated.
 These situations are considered exposures because bats have very small teeth and can bite and puncture the skin without an individual realizing and without leaving noticeable marks.